Michael Smith & Co Solicitors Privacy Notice

 How long will we keep it for

-Your personal information will be retained, usually in computer or manual files, only for as long as necessary to fulfil the purposes for which the information was collected; or as required by law; or as long as is set out in any relevant contract you may hold with us.
+Your personal information will be retained, usually in computer or manual files, only for as long as necessary to fulfill the purposes for which the information was collected; or as required by law; or as long as is set out in any relevant contract you may hold with us.
 For example:

 Probate matters where there is a surviving spouse or civil partner may be retained until the survivor has died in order to deal with the transferable Inheritance Tax allowance